-Keen’s Targhee line has been a powerhouse in the day hiking world for years.
-Released at the end of 2017, the new Targhee III retains similar levels of comfort and build quality that people love, but hones in fit for slightly more of a performance feel.
-This still isn’t your hardcore boot for steep or rocky trails or long days with heavy loads, but it’s a cushy option for easy to moderate day hiking and the occasional overnight.
-Below we break down the Targhee III’s comfort, weight, traction, stability, waterproofing and breathability, and more.
+Keen’s Targhee line has been a powerhouse in the day-hiking world for years.
+Released at the end of 2017, the Targhee III retains similar levels of comfort and build quality that people love, but hones in fit for slightly more of a performance feel.
+This still isn’t your hardcore boot for steep or rocky trails or long days with heavy loads, but it’s a cushy option for easy-to-moderate day hiking and the occasional overnight.
+Below we break down the Targhee III’s comfort, weight, traction, stability, waterproofing and breathability, sizing and fit, and more.
 To see how the Targhee III stacks up against the competition, see our articles on the best hiking boots and hiking shoes.

 At 2 pounds 2.8 ounces, the Keen Targhee III falls into our “lightweight” hiking boot category.
-In use, the Targhee III feels light on the foot and we experienced no fatigue or feelings of clunkiness that sometimes occurs with heavier boots.
-Moreover, the leather build is decently tough and durable, so Keen didn’t favor cheap materials or too much mesh to shave weight.
-For comparison, the Merrell Moab 2 weighs slightly more at 2 pounds 4 ounces, although that boot offers more in the way of stability (more on that below).
-And for a more serious boot for challenging trails and longer days, the midweight category features heavy hitters like the Lowa Renegade (2 lbs.
+In use, the Targhee III feels light on the foot, and we experienced no fatigue or feelings of clunkiness that sometimes occurs with heavier boots.
+For comparison, the Merrell Moab 2 Mid WP is slightly heavier at 2 pounds 4 ounces, although that boot offers more in the way of stability (more on that below).
+Others in this category, including the Oboz Bridger Mid BDry (2 lbs.
+6 oz.) and Vasque Talus AT UltraDry (2 lbs.
+3 oz.) also slightly outweigh the Keen.
+Salomon’s X Ultra 3 Mid GTX is lighter at 1 pound 15.7 ounces, but that boot is less protective underfoot.
+And for a burlier option for challenging trails and longer days, the midweight category features heavy hitters like the Lowa Renegade (2 lbs.
 7 oz.) and Salomon Quest 4D 3 GTX (2 lbs.
 13.2 oz.), both of which are considerably more expensive than the Keen.

 Stability is the main area where the Targhee III falls short of many other hiking boot models.
-Simply put, it’s built for easy to moderate trails but underperforms on steep or rocky terrain.
-When testing the older Targhee IIs last year, we took them on a decently challenging backpacking trip to a pair of remote alpine lakes in Washington’s Cascade Range, and they were simply overmatched.
+Simply put, it’s built for easy-to-moderate trails but underperforms on steep or rocky terrain.
+When testing the older Targhee IIs, we took them on a decently challenging backpacking trip to a pair of remote alpine lakes in Washington’s Cascade Range, and they were simply overmatched.
 The boot performed well on the approach on established trails and remained extremely comfortable in those easier conditions, but when the going got tough, the Targhees felt wobbly and unsure.
 This truth remains for the Targhee III: they are a winner on good terrain but aren’t made for off-trail scrambling or carrying loaded backpacking packs.

 The Targhee III uses Keen.Dry technology for its waterproofing, which gets the job done in terms of keeping moisture out.
 The majority of hiking footwear in this price range uses some type of proprietary waterproofing instead of more expensive Gore-Tex, and the end result tends to be less breathability.
 If you’re hiking in warm conditions for extended periods, you’ll likely notice your feet heating up more quickly in the Targhee IIIs than with a pricier Gore-Tex boot, which can result in dampness and potentially blisters.
 But for the uses the Targhee is intended for—moderate day hikes and short backpacking trips—this isn’t a deal breaker for us.
-It’s worth noting that like the Merrell Moab Ventilator, the Targhee is offered in a non-waterproof Vent model for dry and warm conditions.
+It’s worth noting that like many other hiking boots, the Targhee is offered in a non-waterproof Vent model for dry and warm conditions.

 Toe and Ankle Protection

-The Targhee line has been known to have a wide fit, and particularly in the toe box.
-When testing the Targhee II last year, we were not huge fans of the fit.
+The Targhee line is known to have a wide fit, and particularly in the toe box.
+When testing the Targhee II previously, we were not huge fans of the fit.
 Our tester had a standard-sized foot if not slightly on the wide end, and although the heel and middle section of the boot felt normal, he was swimming in the toe box.
 This most certainly adds to the comfort element of the boot and may not be an issue for easy day hiking, but if you’re really pushing your footwear, a ton of roominess is not a desirable feature.

-The new Targhee III does succeed in trimming down the cut of the boot.
+The Targhee III, however, does succeed in trimming down the cut of the boot somewhat.
 It still fits on the wide end of the spectrum, but our size 12 was snugger overall and the toe box felt more proportional to the rest of the boot.
 We still don’t recommend the Targhee III for those with narrow feet, but it should work well for medium to wide feet and those who don’t mind a little extra room.
-And for those with really wide feet, the Keen Targhee III is offered in a wide version in some men’s sizes (whole sizes from 8 to 14).
+And for those with really wide feet, the Keen Targhee III is offered in a wide version.

 What We Like